Shraman-jain/Shraman-jain/README.md

 # 💫 About Me:
-I'm currently pursuing my master's from IIIT Delhi<br>I'm looking for freelancing job in Python<br>Ask me about Python
+👨‍🎓 currently pursuing my master's from IIIT Delhi <br>💻Looking for freelancing job in Python<br>Ask me about Python 🐍

 ## 🌐 Socials: